RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 5. Windows PC

 :::tip 📝 NOTE
 This device released by RAKWireless is already pre-loaded with its latest firmware upon manufacture.
-If you want to have your device's firmware burned or upgraded, please refer to the links below:
+If you want to have your device's firmware burned or upgraded, refer to the following links:

 1. [Device Firmware Setup](#burning-the-firmware)
 2. [Device Firmware Upgrading](#upgrading-firmware-through-dfu-using-ble)